gemc/home/source/index.rst

 GEant4 Monte-Carlo
 ==================

+The site is under construction.
+GEMC version 3, with MT and plugins mechanism, is ongoin development.

 GEMC  is a c++ framework that uses `geant4 <https://geant4.cern.ch>`_  to simulate the passage of particles through matter.
 It provides: